gtiosclub/bootcamp-module-7/README.md

 ## Step 2: Creating the ViewModel

+1. **Implementation**

-Implement a simple ViewModel to manage the list of grocery items.
+- Implement a simple ViewModel to manage the list of grocery items.
+- This would connect to the model created for the grocery items
+   - In addition, you have have to ensure that every grocery item created is represented through the model as well

 #### What you've accomplished so far: